devhosana/hosana.dev/readme.md

 **Project goal**

-My personal website to introduce myself and show what I've already done in terms of code and developing
+Personal website to introduce myself and show what I have done in therms of coding.

 **Here I use**